Difference between Accuracy and Resolution: Understand these Metrology Terminologies

 within the same terminology.
 There are usually no instructions on how to read,

-terminology the individual company may have used (many of the definitions are
+individual company may have used (many of the definitions are presented as the

-presented as the worst-case values whereas some others take into consideration
+worst-case values whereas some others take into consideration the actual

 When it comes to sensors especially, accuracy and